cs480x-21c/01-ghd3/README.md

 ---

 - I figured out how to removed elements from the canvas after they've already been placed.
-- I learned how to call functions when altering d3 elements and adding their attributes as well as send attributes to said functions such as when I use
+- I learned how to call functions when altering d3 elements as well as send attributes to said functions such as when I use
     >.each(function(d){ lineData.push([d.x,d.y]) })

-    to add each shape's point to a list to generate the path later.
+    to add each shape's coordinates to a list to generate the path later.
-- I learned how get colors from a palette instead of selecting colors individually as well as selecting a random color from said palette.
+- I learned how get colors from a palette instead of selecting colors individually by name, as well as selecting a random color from said palette.

 Design Achievement